epfl-ada/ada-2024-project-madayam/README.md

 4. The time gap between the original and the remake.

-5. The contextual similarities such as historical events that may co-occur with the original and remade version.
+5. The contextual similarities such as historical events may co-occur with the original and remade versions.

-To conclude, we can summarise this section as follows: "What is the joint/difference of the distribution of the original movie and the remakes?"
+To conclude, we can summarise this section as follows: "What is the joint/difference between the distribution of the original movie and the remakes?"

 ## Datasets